-Dr. Emily Dodwell is a pediatric orthopedic surgeon.
-She specializes in pediatric trauma of the upper and lower extremities, and lower extremity reconstruction including treatment of limb length discrepancy, congenital and acquired deformities, and care of children with neuromuscular conditions.
-Dr. Dodwell treats children from birth to 20 years of age, and sees patients with a wide variety of problems including fractures, ligament and tendon injuries, joint dislocations, congenital deformities such as hip dysplasia and clubfoot, cerebral palsy, gait abnormalities, growth disturbances, and disorders such as osteogenesis imperfecta, SCFE, Perthes disease, and skeletal dysplasias.
+Dr. Emily Dodwell is a pediatric orthopedic surgeon specializing in lower extremity reconstruction including treatment of limb length discrepancy, congenital and acquired deformities, and care of children with neuromuscular conditions.
+Dr. Dodwell also specializes in upper and lower extremity fracture care.
+She treats children from birth to 20 years of age, and sees patients with a wide variety of problems including clubfoot, hip dysplasia, spina bifida, cerebral palsy, leg length discrepancy, Perthes, scoliosis and gait abnormalities.

 Assistant Attending Pediatric Orthopedic Surgeon, Hospital for Special Surgery

 Attending Pediatric Orthopedic Surgeon, New York Hospital Queens

 Assistant Professor of Orthopedic Surgery, Weill Cornell Medical College